Jade-Jones-dev/project4-optimise/notes.md

 * -changed link in nav to contact me
 * -changed paragraph font size
 * -changed text to white on blue background containers
-* -removed blocs js as it was causing issue
 * -removed all the seo links at the bottom of the page
 * -removed all the hidden keywords
 * bl-added aria labels to social links